 “Unfortunately prevention is a difficult word.
 The main goal of GrooveSafe is to spread awareness that these sorts of behaviors are happening all the time, all around us.
 I believe change in behavior starts in understanding how truly unwanted these advances are.
 Our true goal is to become obsolete someday.
 Nothing would make me happier than to go to a show and not have to constantly look over my shoulder and just be able to watch the show in peace.
 This is a difficult question because it is not as simple as going in groups or wearing a certain thing or another.
 Females and males alike should be able to look, feel and be whatever or whoever they want without being touched by a stranger or sometimes even a friend in a manner that they have not agreed to or have not welcomed.”

 Perhaps one solution is to more effectively teach the importance of consent in early education, so our younger generations can grow up with a stronger understanding of consensual behavior.
 In the meantime, Driscoll is doing what she can to raise awareness through GrooveSafe.
-With plans to launch a website, she will soon be selling stickers, pins and other merchandise so people can brandish the logo to bring attention to non consensual touching.
+With a new website, Ashley is now selling stickers, pins and other merchandise so people can brandish the logo to bring attention to non consensual touching.
 The money she brings in from these sales will be used to keep producing gear to perpetuate her important message.

 To donate through PayPal, use firstname.lastname@example.org